jupyterhub/mybinder.org-deploy/docs/source/deployment/how.md

 These are changes to the infrastructure that don't directly touch binderhub or repo2docker, and often require more expertise.
 Examples for these include:

-1. Upgrading nginx Ingress controller
+1. Upgrading traefik Ingress controller
 2. Re-configuring our prometheus servers
 3. Upgrading to a new JupyterHub release
 4. Re-configuring autoscaling for the cluster